 The support services plan should be appropriate for the population to be housed.
 It should, at a minimum, include services such as: case management, tenant involvement and services designed to increase housing stability.
-If it is anticipated that all or a portion of services will be provided by outside agencies, current documentation of linkage agreements must be provided in order to receive a full score under this section (letters of support are not sufficient).
+If it is anticipated that all or a portion of services will be provided by outside agencies a thorough description of services offered by the applicant or other qualified service organization should be included to receive a full score under this section.
 The plan should also identify anticipated tenant accomplishments and outcome measures in appropriate areas such as housing stability; independent living skills; education and employment goals; etc. and describe how the delivery of services will be supervised to ensure that results are achieved and properly documented.
 Failure to address each component completely will adversely affect the competitiveness of the proposal.